hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

 <img src="../img/Job_dependencies.png" width="400">
 </p>

 Multiple jobs can be dependent on a single job.
-COnversely, we can have a single job dependent on multiple jobs.
+Conversely, we can have a single job dependent on multiple jobs.
 If this is the case, then we just separate each job ID with colons like:

 ```bash
 sbatch --dependency=afterok:353:354 Job_5.sbatch